On Choosing the Poems

 Link to EDA manuscript.
 Originally in Poems: Packet XIX, Fascicle 22.
 Includes 23 poems, written in ink, dated ca. 1862.
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Unpublished Poems (1935), 92, with the alternative not adopted.

-We chose this poem, which Franklin dated to later in the year of 1862, because it could possibly refer to Higginson and his recognition of Dickinson as a poet.
+We chose to include this poem, which Franklin dated to later in the year of 1862, because it could possibly refer to Higginson and his recognition of Dickinson as a poet.
 Though, as we will see in looking more deeply into their relationship next week, he seems to have done more criticizing than praising, at least in the early years of their correspondence.

 This poem also reprises some of the imagery in the poems Dickinson included in her first letter to Higginson.
 In particular, the imagery of jewels and gold, which echoes Dickinson’s identification of “Gem tactics” as what she has been practicing in her long poetic apprenticeship, which led her to Higginson.
 The last lines hint at a “vaster” and “different” kind of praise, the praise of the “World,” but the syntax makes it hard to determine if worldly recognition is “The minor One – that gleamed behind” the first or vice versa.